MansiMore99/Fitness-ChatBot-using-LLM-on-Google-Cloud-Platform/README.md

 # fitnessGroot - Personalized Fitness Chatbot

-Are you guys are Frustrated with generic chatbots?
-This project will show how to build your own custom chatbot using Vertex AI Agent Builder and Dialogflow on GCP!
-Train it on your data for a more informative and user-friendly experience. fitnessGroot is an AI-powered chatbot developed using Vertex AI on Google Cloud 🌐.
+Want to build a Personalized ChatBot?
+This project will show how to make your own custom chatbot using Vertex AI Agent Builder and Dialogflow on GCP!
+Train it on your data for a more informative and user-friendly experience.
+My **fitnessGroot**, it is an AI-powered chatbot developed using Vertex AI on Google Cloud 🌐.
 It provides personalized fitness information, including workout recommendations 🏋️‍♂️, meal plans 🍽️, and progress tracking 📊.

 <img width="1375" alt="Screenshot 2024-10-04 at 2 24 06 PM" src="https://github.com/user-attachments/assets/39043473-22b3-426f-9531-c1df5b141ed8">